RafifHannan/RafifHannan/README.md

 <h1 align = "left">🖐🏻About Me</h1>

 - 👨🏻‍🎓 Student at **Telkom University**
-- 🧪 Interested in **Software Engineering, AI/ML, Data, and Design**
+- 🔭 Learn and Interested in **Software Engineering, AI/ML, Data, and Design**

 ## 🌏 Languages